Shallot Holmes and the food detectives

 Shallot Holmes post overview

-The detectives speed up their method for oil determination in oilseeds
+The detectives milk their method for protein determination in milk for all it’s worth